iamshreeram/php-ssl-installer/README.md

 # php-ssl-installer
-Steps to install SSL certificate in hostinger
+This is fork of [this gist](https://gist.github.com/iamshreeram/a67abbbd23d56d058786c5530834086b/forks).
+Steps to install SSL certificate in hostinger.

 ### Enable SSH :
 ```